Cardiac arrest co-survivor support in the UK

 Chest Heart & Stroke Advice Line

 This free, confidential advice line service provides support and information for people living with lung disease, heart disease and stroke, and their families.
-If you or a family member has a question about your out-of-hospital cardiac arrest (OHCA), then phone the helpline on 0808 801 0899 (free from landlines and mobile).
-The nurses are available to speak to Monday – Friday, 09:30-16:00.
+If you have a question about a family member’s out-of-hospital cardiac arrest, phone the helpline on 0808 801 0899 (free from landlines and mobile).
+The nurses are available to speak to Monday to Friday, 09:30-16:00.

 NHS Inform